-From SLC head north on I-15 and take exit 322 and continue straight for 0.6 miles.
-Turn right on State St., then turn left on Main Street.
-Continue north of another 0.6 miles to 600 North and turn right.
-Drive 0.1 mile and turn left on 100 East.
-Continue on 100 E - at the first split in the road bear right.
+From SLC head north on I-15 and take exit 324 and turn right at the light.
+Follow it as it turns in to Main Street, then turn left onto 600 North.
+Turn left on Farmington Canyon Rd.
 Drive 1.6 miles along Farmington Canyon Road.
 This road is narrow, so drive slow and watch out for runners, bikers, and ATVs also using this road.
 Right where the pavement ends is a pullout on the right side of the road.
 This is the trailhead parking.
 The trail starts to the NW of the parking lot.
 There are no restrooms and no fees to use this trail.

 Driving up the Farmington Canyon Road.